State Board Programming Grants

 Please organize your narrative in these sections:

-Describe the scope of the boardís proposed project, providing sufficient details about each activity to give a clear picture of the project's purposes and goals.
+Overview: Describe the scope of the board’s proposed project, providing sufficient details about each activity to give a clear picture of the project's purposes and goals.
 Provide a detailed justification for each activity.
-The Commission will only fund those activities that clearly demonstrate that the activities will enhance online access to historical records, increase citizen engagement with records, and/or provide learning and development opportunities for students, citizens and professional archivists.
+The Commission will only fund those activities that clearly demonstrate that the activities will preserve and enhance online access to historical records; increase the public’s engagement with records; promote best practices and institutional advancement; and/or provide learning and development opportunities for professional archivists, volunteers, students, and the public.

 Grant funds may be requested to fund a portion of the administrative expenses necessary for planning and carrying out these activities.
 These expenses may include board meeting travel or teleconference costs, personnel to administer programming, CoSA dues or travel to a meeting of a national archival organization, and similar expenses.
 These expenses must not exceed 25% of the total amount requested and must be strongly justified and explained in detail.